 No. For more information regarding these provisions, please consult the non-regulatory guidance document released by the federal Department of Education and Department of Health and Human Services (PDF) in June 2016.
 Transportation is specifically addressed in pages 15–20 of this guidance.

-Please note that ESSA transportation requirements apply even if an LEA does not otherwise provide transportation to students who are not in foster care; also note that the ESSA educational stability provisions apply to preschool-age children in foster care, in addition to older students.
+Please note that the Every Student Succeeds Act (ESSA) transportation requirements apply even if a local educational agency (LEA) does not otherwise provide transportation to students who are not in foster care; also note that the ESSA educational stability provisions apply to preschool-age children in foster care, in addition to older students.
 If an LEA offers a public preschool education, the requirements must be met for pre-school age foster youth as well.
 Elementary and Secondary Education Act Section 1111(g)(1)(E).

 See the December 2016 joint Dear Colleague Letter issued by the U.S. Department of Education and Health and Human Services .